jkcgs/DiscordChat/README.md

     discord-listen: true # Enable Discord -> Minecraft connection
     minecraft-listen: true # Enable Minecraft -> Discord connection
 ```

+Note: This plugins links to FactionChat plugin.
+If you decide to show the messages sent with this plugin, they will
+show as "[faction_name chat_mode] player_name: message"

 ## Commands and permission nodes